Inspirock Trip Planner

 Bilbao & the coast

 Bilbao is the economic capital of the Basque Country and northern Spain.
 Historically a great industrial city, today it has been reconverted.
 The maximum exponent of this reconversion would be the Guggehim Museum.
-The building is impressive architecture and exhibitions attracts people from all over the world.
-The truth is that it is very nice to walk around and admire its absolute magnificence in all its architectural details.
+The building’s impressive architecture and exhibitions attract people from all over the world.
+It’s a true pleasure to walk around and admire its absolute magnificence in all its architectural details.
 There are also other museums like the Museo Bellas Artes in Bilbao that are worth a visit.
 This tour continues from Bilbao to the Basque coast.
-There we stop for lunch, usually in Guetaria.
-It is a fishing village famous for its wine and restaurants.
+There we stop for lunch, usually in Guetaria, a fishing village famous for its wine and restaurants.
 It is also a village with illustrious inhabitants that we encourage you to discover.
 The food here is excellent and is based on fish and seafood.
 On this tour we combine the modern and cosmopolitan art of Bilbao with the beauty and tradition of the Basque coast.

 Hike & cider house restaurant

-This is a top tour since it combines some aspects that I like the most such as sport and gastronomy.
+This is a top tour since it combines some aspects that I personally like the most such as sport and gastronomy.
 We usually climb an emblematic mountain in the region of San Sebastian.
 It is considered the first mountain of the Pyrenees and is right on the border with France.
 The views from here are impressive.
-After a light hike we will be able to taste the gastronomy of the zone in a typical place.
-The cider house of Basque style.
-The menu is always the same, good fish, good quality chop, cheese and nuts for dessert.
-To drink all the cider you want directly from the barrel.
+After a light hike we will be able to taste the gastronomy of the zone in a typical place – a Basque cider house.
+The menu is always the same, good fish, good quality steak, and a dessert of local cheese and walnuts.
+To drink you have all the cider you want directly from the barrel.
 It’s one of my favorite places to eat.
 I always say it’s a must!